The PSC’s mission is to:

-The PSC is closed when the University of Missouri is closed, including on University Holidays and University closings due to severe weather.
+The PSC is closed when the University of Missouri is closed, including on University holidays and University campus closings due to severe weather.
 Telehealth sessions may be available when the University shifts to remote operations; please check with your clinician regarding your scheduled sessions.

 University Holidays include:

-*Please note that we often close from Christmas through New Year’s.
+*Please note that we often close from Christmas Eve through New Year’s Day.

-The PSC does not offer crisis services and we do not have staff on call to address these situations.
+The PSC does not offer walk-in crisis services, and we do not have staff on call to address these situations.
 If you are having an emergency, please call one of the services listed below.

-For Mizzou students, the Counseling Center has walk-in crisis services available at 119 Parker Hall.
+For Mizzou students, the Counseling Center has walk-in crisis services available during business hours at 119 Parker Hall.
 You can either call at (573) 882-6601 or just walk-in.
 In addition, crisis services are available via telephone 24/7.
 For more information, go to http://counseling.missouri.edu/.